-This rickettsial disease, caused by Coxiella burnetii, is most commonly associated with sheep, although goats, cattle, and other mammals can be sources of infection.
+This rickettsial disease, caused by Coxiella burnetii, is most commonly associated with sheep.
+However, goats, cattle, and other mammals can be sources of infection.
 Infected ruminants are usually asymptomatic.
 The organism is shed in the urine, feces, milk, and most importantly, birth products (placenta, amniotic fluid, blood and soiled bedding) of infected animals.
 Q-fever is spread by aerosolization of infected body fluids.
 Disease transmission can be reduced by careful disposal of birth products.
 In most cases, Q -fever is manifested by flu-like symptoms that usually resolve within 2 weeks and can be sometimes misdiagnosed as the flu.
 However, it can be severe in those with other health issues and can lead to pulmonary and cardiac complications.
-Respiratory protection should be used during the lambing process.